 What Is Capital Efficiency?

-Capital efficiency is a broad term for how efficiently a company spends its money to operate and grow.
-Specifically, capital efficiency measures how much money is put into the business and how much revenue the business generates from that investment.
-There are multiple capital efficiency metrics you could track depending on your business model and maturity, including cash conversion score, burn multiple, return on capital efficiency (ROCE), hype ratio, and Bessemer’s Efficiency Score.
+Capital efficiency refers broadly to how efficiently a company spends its money to operate and grow, and specifically, measures how much money is put into the business versus how much money the business generates from that investment.
+There are multiple capital efficiency metrics you could track depending on your business model and maturity.
+Some examples include cash conversion score, burn multiple, return on capital efficiency (ROCE), hype ratio, and Bessemer’s Efficiency Score.

 Growth is always the name of the game for VC-backed SaaS businesses.
 And when more venture funding is always readily available, a growth-at-all-costs strategy may make sense.
 But more often than not, capital efficiency has to counterbalance high-growth strategies.